hamedbaatour/angularfire-lite/README.md

 - **Will be there any breaking changes to AngularFire Lite?**

-AngularFire Lite is still in beta so some changes may happen however we will try to avoid that as much as possible and keep the API consistent across all the firebase services provided.
+AngularFire Lite will try to avoid breaking changes as much as possible and keep the API consistent across all the firebase services provided.

 ### Contributors: